ferlossi/TaskManagement/README.md

     - Name: TaskManagerDb
     - User: sa
     - Password: Testing123
-2. Service is running on DEVELOPMENT mode, so swagger is available [here](http://localhost:1540/swagger/index.html)
+2. Service is running on DEVELOPMENT mode, so swagger is available [here](http://localhost:1540/swagger/index.html) once you run the project using docker-compose.